codedthrillers/volume1/0103theAlternative.md

 # The Alternative
-*(or how to write bullet-proof code when no bullets are flying around)*
+*(or how to write bulletproof code when no bullets are flying around)*

-There was an `if` and it was evaluating it's condition.
+There was an `if` and it was evaluating its condition.

 ```cs
 if (condition){